Look for other access to insurance

 Working with an agent

 If you are trying to decide whether to work with an insurance agent or to contact the insurance companies directly, keep in mind that some insurance companies only work through agents/brokers while some agents only offer insurance for one or two insurance companies.
-If you decide to work with one or more agents, check the OCI website to be sure their licenses are currently active.
+If you decide to work with one or more agents, check the National Association of Insurance Commissioners' database to be sure their licenses are currently active.

 Buying insurance on the Internet

-There are several commercial tools such as Insure.com, eHealthinsurance.com, and healthcareshopper.com available on the Internet that provide instant insurance quotes.
-Before you use this approach, consider the precautions (PDF, 27 KB) suggested by the National Association of Insurance Commissioners.
+There are several commercial tools such as Insure.com and eHealthinsurance.com, available on the Internet that provide instant insurance quotes.
+Before you use this approach, consider the precautions (PDF) suggested by the National Association of Insurance Commissioners.